dvdmtw98/notes/notes-vault/cloud-service-providers/azure/azure-compute-services/azure-service-plan.md

   - azure
   - compute
 date: 2024-01-28 14:15:56 -0600
-updated: 2024-01-28 14:15:56 -0600
+updated: 2025-04-04 20:12:48 -0500
 ---

-It is the underlying VM (compute) that powers Web App, Function App and Logic App
+It is the underlying VM (compute) that powers Web App, Function App and Logic App.
 On Scaling Out the Load Balancer is responsible for routing traffic between the VMs
 ### Non-Isolated Plans

 The Free and Shared Tiers use Infrastructure that is shared across multiple customers
-Standard and Premium Plans are designed for production usage and supports autoscaling
+**Standard** and **Premium** Plans are designed for production usage and supports autoscaling

 ### Consumption Plan